Landowner Assistance Program

 The Invasive Plant Management Section within the Division of Habitat and Species Conservation of the Florida Fish and Wildlife Conservation Commission is the lead agency in Florida responsible for coordinating and funding two statewide programs controlling invasive aquatic and upland plants on public conservation lands and waterways throughout the state.
 Florida's aquatic plant management program is one of the oldest invasive species removal programs with its beginnings dating back to the late 1800s.
 With the addition of the upland program, the section oversees the largest invasive plant management program of its kind in the United States.
 The section also insures that beneficial native aquatic plants in Florida's ponds, lakes, and rivers are protected through its permitting programs.

-The Florida Fish and Wildlife Conservation Commission (FWC) has a management interest in approximately 5 million acres of natural resource land in Florida.
+The Florida Fish and Wildlife Conservation Commission (FWC) has a management interest in over 6 million acres of natural resource land in Florida.
 Lands within the FWC managed-areas system are comprised of both private lands (especially timber companies) and those under the jurisdiction of various government agencies including the U.S. Forest Service, Department of Defense, U.S. Fish and Wildlife Service, Florida Water Management Districts, the Florida Forest Service, Florida Department of Military Affairs, and the Florida Department of Environmental Protection's Division of Recreation and Parks.